 It is likely that depression is such a common post-traumatic symptom because trauma has effects on the biological and psychosocial environments that are similar to those factors leading to depression when trauma is not present.
 Trauma may serve as the stressor for people with a biological diathesis for depression.
 In addition, some of trauma’s effects on brain functioning appear to include a lowering of levels of serotonin and dopamine, both neurotransmitters implicated in the occurrence of depression.
 Trauma is often psychosocially isolating; reduced social support is a known psychosocial risk factor for depression.
 Trauma frequently involves loss and grief, which when prolonged can increase risk of moving from non-complicated bereavement to depressed mood.

 PTSD and depression are also commonly comorbid and share symptoms.
-Cluster C of PTSD includes symptoms of social withdrawal, emotional numbness, and hopelessness (sense of a foreshortened future), and the hyperarousal symptoms of Cluster D may create difficulties in sleep and concentration similar to those seen in depression.
-PTSD itself may predispose to the expression of a weak diathesis for depression by becoming its own biopsychosocial stressor; living with nightmares and flashbacks tends to be objectively depressing.
+Clusters C and D of PTSD include symptoms of social withdrawal, emotional numbness, negative self-cognitions, and hopelessness (sense of a foreshortened future), and the hyperarousal symptoms of Cluster E may create difficulties in sleep and concentration similar to those seen in depression.
+PTSD itself may predispose to the expression of a weak diathesis for depression by becoming its own biopsychosocial stressor; living with nightmares and flashbacks tends to be objectively depressing and stressful.

 Additionally, persons with a trauma history may receive a bipolar diagnosis in error when a simplistic set of criteria is used to arrive at a diagnosis.
 It is not uncommon for trauma survivors to non-manically meet several of the criteria for a manic episode, including long episodes of little sleep, compulsive behaviors such as over-spending or sexual compulsivity, and pressured speech, all arising from extremely heightened anxiety stemming from trauma exposure.
 Careful attention to the affective flavor of these episodes is useful in distinguishing post-traumatic from manic symptoms.
 Because anecdotal evidence suggests that in many parts of the U.S. today bipolar disorder has become a default diagnosis by psychopharmacologists, trauma-aware assessment is essential to making the careful differential diagnosis.

-PTSD is conceptualized as an anxiety disorder in the DSM, and contains components of several other anxiety disorders, including generalized high levels of anxiety and phobic avoidant responses.
+PTSD, as noted earlier, contains components of several anxiety disorders, including generalized high levels of anxiety and phobic avoidant responses.
 Due to the biological substrate of trauma response in which the HPA axis is over-activated, many survivors of trauma have persistent high levels of biological activation arising from deficits in cortisol functioning.
 Trauma-informed assessment will assist in determining the degree to which symptoms may reflect traumagenic activation as versus other more primary anxiety symptoms.

 Some components of obsessive-compulsive disorder and PTSD also resemble one another, and these disorders may co-occur as well.
 A useful differential is that PTSD leads to intrusive images and thoughts of what has already happened and could recur, while OCD is more likely to lead to intrusive images and thoughts of what might happen and what could have but didn’t happen.